Xiyue Ge

 Creator

 A mezzo-soprano with a background in classical and jazz vocal performance, Xi is also an active songwriter and musical theatre writer.
 She has developed original songs and worked on new musicals, bringing a composer-performer perspective to her creative practice.
-She has performed across China, the UK, and the United States — work that directly informs her scholarly inquiry into performer career sustainability and the cultivation of new musical voices.
+She has additionally pursued studies in drama direction at the Royal Central School of Speech & Drama, London, deepening her understanding of theatrical storytelling from both sides of the stage.
+She has performed across China, the UK, and the United States, work that directly informs her scholarly inquiry into performer career sustainability and the cultivation of new musical voices.

 Xiyue Ge in studio recording